Riggs Road Line

-The Riggs Road Line, designated as Routes R1 & R2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Fort Totten station of the Red, Green and Yellow Lines of the Washington Metro & Adelphi (R1) or Calverton (R2).
-Routes R1 & R2 operate every 20 minutes during peak hours and route R2 operates every 35-60 minutes at other times on weekdays, and 60 minutes on the weekends.
-R1 trips are roughly 32 minutes and R2 trips are roughly 55 minutes.
+The Riggs Road Line, designated as the Riggs Road–Adelphi Line on Route P15, and Riggs Road–White Oak Line on Route P16, are bus routes operated by the Washington Metropolitan Area Transit Authority between Fort Totten station of the Red and Green Lines of the Washington Metro & Adelphi (P15) or White Oak Medical Center (P16).
+Routes P15 & P16 operates every 20 minutes during peak hours and route P16 operates every 20 minutes at other times on weekdays, and 30-60 minutes on the weekends.
+P15 trips are roughly 32 minutes long and P16 trips are roughly 55 minutes long.

 Background

-Route R1 and R2 provides service along Riggs Road between Fort Totten station and Adelphi or Calverton.
-Route R1 operates in the weekday peak-hour direction only while route R2 operates daily.
-The line operates every 20-30 minutes during weekday peak hours, 35 minutes at all other times on weekdays, and 55-65 on the weekends.
+Routes P15 and P16 provides service along Riggs Road between Fort Totten station and Adelphi or Calverton.
+Route P15 operates in the weekday peak-hour direction only while route P16 operates daily.
+The line operates every 20–30 minutes during weekday peak hours, 35 minutes at all other times on weekdays, and 55-65 on the weekends.

-Routes R1 and R2 currently operates from Bladensburg division but had some trips operated by Northern division during peak hours until 2018.
-The line often utilizes articulated buses due to its high ridership volume.
+Routes P15 and P16 operates from Bladensburg division but had some trips operated by Northern division during peak hours until 2018.
+The line utilized articulated buses due to its high ridership volume.